fintelkai/kvf-hugo/content/about.md

 <img src="/images/kai.jpg" class="alignnone size-full wp-image-677" />

 This is the website of Kai von Fintel.
 I'm a professor of [linguistics](http://mit.edu/linguistics) at [MIT](http://mit.edu/).
 I work on meaning.
-I have a wife, two kids, two cats, and a dog.
+I have a wife, two adult children, two cats, and a dog.
 I live in an intentional community ([Mosaic Commons Cohousing](http://mosaic-commons.org/)) in Berlin, Massachusetts.
 I am a runner.
 I like soccer, a lot.
 I was born on a cold winter's night in a small village on the Lüneburg Heath in Northern Germany.
 My pronouns are he/him/his.

 This isn't the only place I'm present on the net: